 If you have determined that it is fine to hunt the raccoons according to your local laws, you can move forward without being worried.
 It shouldn’t take much time to hunt the raccoons, and you can use whatever methods you think will be best.

-Hunting the local raccoons will make it far less likely that they will give you problems with your deer feeders.
+Hunting the local raccoons will make it far less likely that they will give you problems with your deer feeders moving forward.
 However, it’s also important to consider that there will often be many raccoons in a given area.

-Raccoons are so incredibly common in both rural and urban environments.
+Raccoons are quite common in both rural and urban environments.
 There is always the chance that you’re going to be dealing with them for a very long time even after hunting three or four of them.

 Just keep this in mind and understand that hunting won’t always be the simplest answer to your problems.
 There are other potential solutions to consider that might take less of your time.